-Gwong Zau 廣州 is the Cantonese name for the city of Guǎngzhōu, capital of the Chinese province of Canton (Guǎngdōng 廣东).
+Gwong Zau 廣州 is the Cantonese name of the city of Guǎngzhōu, capital of the Chinese province of Guǎngdōng 廣東.

-With a millenary culture and language, this flourishing city has been the most important seaport in southern China since the time of the Hàn 漢朝 dynasty (206 B.C.-220 A.D.), and a key place in the development of arts such as painting, calligraphy, architecture, opera and martial arts.
+With an ancient culture and language, this flourishing city has been the most important seaport in southern China since the times of the Hàn 漢 dynasty (206 BC-220 AD), and a key place in the development of arts such as painting, calligraphy, architecture, opera and martial arts.

 There is nowhere to arrive except the present moment.

 Thich Nhath Hanh